technofocus-pte/aclrtagntcaidepth/Lab 9/Lab9.md

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/aclrtagntcaidepth/refs/heads/main/Lab%209/media/image46.png)

-13. Select the **Magentic Group** option in the drop down availble in the top menu.
+12. Select the **Magentic Group** option in the drop down availble in the top menu.

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/aclrtagntcaidepth/refs/heads/main/Lab%209/media/image52.png)

+13. Send the below prompt in the chat and view the response in the left
+    pane:

+	+++Customer 251, what's my billing summary?+++

-13. Orchestrator assigns the task to a domain agent.
+14. Orchestrator assigns the task to a domain agent.
 The orchestrator sends the query to one of these internal agents:

     - crm_billing - billing, invoices, payments